-Between Route 29 in Centreville and Gallows Road, the current concept plans show approximately three miles of trail adjacent to the interstate and approximately eight miles of trail behind the noise barrier and with no noise barrier.
+Between Route 29 in Centreville and Gallows Road, the current concept plans show approximately three miles of trail adjacent to the interstate and approximately eight miles of trail behind the noise barrier or with no noise barrier.

 Access to the trail will be provided about every half-mile.
-The 66 project team is working with Fairfax and Prince William counties as well, to identify the best location of each access point.
+The 66 project team is working with Fairfax and Prince William counties to identify the best location of each access point.
 Preliminary access points for the trail between Route 29 and Gallows Road are shown by green arrows in the Conceptual Trail Plan (see above map).

 New bridges over I-66 will better accommodate cyclists and pedestrians, while connecting existing and planned bike routes.
 Two sample cross sections are shown here.

 Cross Section of the Proposed Bridges on 1) Jermantown Road and 2) Gallows Road